 We care for the dead prayerfully as well.
-Besides joining our personal prayers to the prayers of the Church at a funeral or mémorial service, we remember our reposed family and friends in our daily prayers as well.
+Besides joining our personal prayers to the prayers of the Church at a funeral or memorial service, we remember our reposed family and friends in our daily prayers as well.
 The Church has set aside specific days and times (the third, ninth, and fortieth day after death as well as the yearly anniversaries; the Soul Saturdays during Lent, etc.) when we are encouraged to attend memorial services and pray for the deceased.
+Have you ever attended a Saturday Memorial Sevice during Great Lent?

 A special word needs to be said about cemeteries.
 The word cemetery comes from the Greek koimiterio whose root-word is "to sleep."
 We say that people are "resting" in the cemetery, awaiting the final judgement.
 This is why we care for the graves of our loved ones, making sure that they are clean, tidy, and perhaps decorated with flowers.
 We visit the graves of our loved ones and offer prayers on special days such as St. Thomas Sunday, Pentecost, or Memorial Day.
-Sometimes people die who did not have children or relatives, or perhaps their family new lives far gway, and it is a die who did not have children or relatives, or perhaps their family now lives far away, and it is a wonderful and loving Christian custom to look after the graves of these people and make sure that the memorial services are held for them as well.
+Sometimes people die who did not have children or relatives, or perhaps their family now lives far away, and it is a wonderful and loving Christian custom to look after the graves of these people and make sure that the memorial services are held for them as well.
+Ask you youth if they have ever been to a cemetery or your parish cemetery.
+Have a picture of your cemetery to share.